5 Ways to Get Rid of Pigeons at Industrial Facilities

 #4 Prevent pigeons from breeding

-Pigeon contraceptive programs can reduce a pigeon population with minimal effort on your part.
-A pigeon contraceptive is distributed in pigeon food included with regular seed.
+A pigeon contraceptive is distributed in pigeon food, including regular seed.
 Establish a regular feeding pattern for the pigeons and incrementally introduce the bait into their feed.

 Pigeons are intuitive and have a great memory.
 Therefore, if you scatter pigeon food at a specific time each day, they will report to eat it without fail.
 The odds are that they will invite a few friends and relatives to join them.
 In this case, the more, the merrier.

 These products interrupt pigeons’ breeding patterns without causing them any physical harm.
-Pigeons ingest the bait, continue mating as usual, although any eggs a female lays never hatch.
+Pigeons ingest the bait and continue mating as usual, although any eggs a female lays never hatch.
 Combined with efforts to deter them from nesting, this is ideal for a pigeon population under control.
 Customers who have used this method report that their pigeon population is cut by as much as 50% within the first year of introducing it.

 #5 Create an uncomfortable habitat

-One of the best ways to prevent pigeons from making your industrial building their home is to render it as comfortable for them as possible.
 Pigeons are creatures of comfort, desiring a safe nesting spot and free access to food and water.
-Once you have put measures in place to prevent them from nesting, concentrate on limiting their food and water sources.
+Once you have put measures in place to prevent them from nesting, focus on limiting their food and water sources.

 Do not allow stagnant pools of water to accumulate in and around your building, as it makes for great drinking water.
 Pigeons feed on almost anything, much like rodents, and have a distinct preference for garbage.